JuliaWaveScattering/EffectiveWaves.jl/README.md

 # Multi-species effective waves

-A Julia (v0.5-v0.6) library for calculating, processing and plotting effective waves travelling in inhomogeneous materials.
+A Julia package for calculating, processing and plotting waves travelling in heterogeneous materials.
+The focus is on calculating the ensemble averaged waves, i.e. the statistical moments, of the waves.
 You can run Julia on [JuliaBox](https://www.juliabox.com/) in your browser without installation.

-At present, the library focuses on effective wavenumbers and wave reflection from random particulate materials, see [arXiv preprint](https://arxiv.org/abs/1712.05427) for details on the mathematics, or [these notes](theory/MultispeciesWaves.pdf) for the formulas.
+At present, the packages calculates effective wavenumbers, wave transimission and wave reflection from random particulate materials in two-dimensions, see [arXiv preprint](https://arxiv.org/abs/1712.05427) for details on the mathematics, or [these notes](theory/MultispeciesWaves.pdf) for the formulas.

 ## Get started
 Type into Julia: